Python datetime Module

 11. datetime.timestamp() – Unix Timestamp:

-Returns the Unix timestamp (seconds since January 1, 1970).
+Returns the Unix timestamp (the number of seconds since January 1, 1970).

 12. datetime.astimezone() – Timezone Conversion: